orlandocaraballo/sei/53-challenge-day/53-challenge-day.md

 - it has 3 methods:
   - `add_track`:
     - accepts one argument that is a `Track` object
-    - should add a new photo to the `tracks` array
+    - should add a new track to the `tracks` array
   - `add_album`:
     - accepts one argument of type `Album`
     - should add all tracks of the album to the end of the `tracks` array